MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/creating-an-installation-package.md

 -   Visual Basic for Applications Core

-These components aren’t installed for you if you set up your installation package to install [!INCLUDE[prodshort](../includes/prodshort.md)] using the GreatPlains.msi file.
-If these components are not installed on the client computer, [!INCLUDE[prodshort](../includes/prodshort.md)] won’t be installed.
-These components are installed for you if you set up your installation package to install [!INCLUDE[prodshort](../includes/prodshort.md)] using the Setup.exe file.
+These components aren’t installed for you if you set up your installation package to install Dynamics GP using the GreatPlains.msi file.
+If these components are not installed on the client computer, Dynamics GP won’t be installed.
+These components are installed for you if you set up your installation package to install Dynamics GP using the Setup.exe file.

-When creating the installation package, you’ll select the shared network location where the installation package will be created, select [!INCLUDE[prodshort](../includes/prodshort.md)] features, and enter a location where [!INCLUDE[prodshort](../includes/prodshort.md)] will be installed on each client computer.
+When creating the installation package, you’ll select the shared network location where the installation package will be created, select Dynamics GP features, and enter a location where Dynamics GP will be installed on each client computer.

 The installation package must be created in a shared network location that each client computer has access to.
-The location where [!INCLUDE[prodshort](../includes/prodshort.md)] will be installed must be a valid location for each client computer.
+The location where Dynamics GP will be installed must be a valid location for each client computer.

-After [!INCLUDE[prodshort](../includes/prodshort.md)] is installed and the user on the client has started [!INCLUDE[prodshort](../includes/prodshort.md)], the user may have to include new code and use [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities to synchronize the account framework.
+After Dynamics GP is installed and the user on the client has started Dynamics GP, the user may have to include new code and use Dynamics GP Utilities to synchronize the account framework.

-After the installation package is created, it can be run from the shared network location to install the [!INCLUDE[prodshort](../includes/prodshort.md)] client without the user having to make install decisions.
+After the installation package is created, it can be run from the shared network location to install the Dynamics GP client without the user having to make install decisions.
 A progress window shows how the process is progressing.

-How [!INCLUDE[prodshort](../includes/prodshort.md)] is installed on the client computer using the installation package depends on the tools and applications you use.
+How Dynamics GP is installed on the client computer using the installation package depends on the tools and applications you use.
 You can send an email with a link to the installation package.
-The user can click the link to install [!INCLUDE[prodshort](../includes/prodshort.md)].
-Or, you can create a deployment package using a software distribution tool such as Systems Management Server so that [!INCLUDE[prodshort](../includes/prodshort.md)] is automatically installed after the user logs into his or her computer.
+The user can click the link to install Dynamics GP.
+Or, you can create a deployment package using a software distribution tool such as Systems Management Server so that Dynamics GP is automatically installed after the user logs into his or her computer.

 ## Creating an installation package

-You can use an installation package to install [!INCLUDE[prodshort](../includes/prodshort.md)] on your client computers.
-An installation package contains all the information required to install [!INCLUDE[prodshort](../includes/prodshort.md)].
+You can use an installation package to install Dynamics GP on your client computers.
+An installation package contains all the information required to install Dynamics GP.

 To create an installation package:

 1. Create a shared network location or verify that the client computers have access to a shared network location.

-2. From the [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 installation media, double-click the Setup.exe file.
+2. From the Dynamics GP 2018 installation media, double-click the Setup.exe file.

 3. Click Create Installation Package.

 4. In the Installation Location window, enter or select the folder where the installation package will be created.
 It is recommended that you use an Universal Naming Convention (UNC) path or a mapped drive letter that is common across all targeted machines.
-The network location must be accessible from any computer that will have [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 installed on it using the installation package.
+The network location must be accessible from any computer that will have Dynamics GP 2018 installed on it using the installation package.

     Click Next.